ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/chronic_kidney_disease/index.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Initialization:
 - In this model, simulants are initialized as "susceptible" or "with specific sequelae-level condition" through the following process: simulants will be assigned directly to a CKD sequelae ("with condition" state) based on each sequelae prevalence.
 Those not assigned to a sequelae will be initialized to the "susceptible" state.
 Each sequelae will then be mapped back to the distribution of IKF based on sequelae based severity splits.
 The result will be an IKF value for each simulant that is consistent with sub-cause prevalence.
-This structure means there's no impact of SBP on CKD.

 Progress:
-- In this model, simulants will not transition into later states over time.
-Simulants will stay in the disease states they were initialized in.
+-As simulants age, their risk exposure will change, which may result in them progressing into a different disease state over time.
+Also, simulants will experience mortality based on their risk exposure.

 .. todo::
 Confirm with the RT and SE team how this model affects other models.